-Named after the Roman god of wealth and agriculture, Saturn’s reputation has varied across cultures, being associated with abundance in some, and misfortune in others.
-Fortunately, antiquated notions of astrology have largely been dispensed with, and Saturn now enjoys its place as one of the jewels of the night sky, with its beautiful expansive ice rings.
+Named after the Roman god of wealth and agriculture, Saturn’s reputation has varied dramatically across cultures, being associated with extreme abundance and misfortune alike.
+Fortunately, antiquated notions of astrology have largely been dispensed with, and Saturn now enjoys its place as one of the jewels of the night sky, resplendent with its beautiful expansive ice rings.

 Saturn’s largest moon, Titan, is sometimes visible through binoculars.
-If you’re aiming to see Titan, ensure that you are properly dark adapted, and consider using a tripod to steady the binoculars.
+If you’re aiming to see Titan, ensure that you are properly dark adapted, and consider using a tripod to steady your binoculars.

 Depending on where Saturn is in its orbit around the Sun, it appears at different times in the night sky.
 Check timeanddate.com/astronomy/night/ to see when it rises and sets, and the best times to view it.